Demarco History, Family Crest & Coats of Arms

 - Prosper DeMarco, who arrived in Mississippi in 1898

 Demarco Settlers in United States in the 20th Century

 - Francesco DeMarco, who settled in Allegheny Co.
 Pennsylvania in 1902

-- Alfonso DeMarco, aged 29, who emigrated to the United States from Mendicino, in 1903
+- Alfonso DeMarco, aged 29, who immigrated to the United States from Mendicino, in 1903

-- Anna DeMarco, aged 45, who emigrated to the United States from Messina, in 1903
+- Anna DeMarco, aged 45, who immigrated to the United States from Messina, in 1903

 - Fred DeMarco, who settled in Arizona in 1904

 - Adamo DeMarco, aged 18, who landed in America from Francanilla, Italy, in 1907

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

 Contemporary Notables of the name Demarco (post 1700) +